The Marischal Chair

 Tom is the former Secretary of Society for the Study of Theology (2010-2013; acting secretary 2008-10); and has served as co-chair of the Scriptural Reasoning Panel at the American Academy of Religion, for which he currently sits on the Book Awards Jury for the History of Religion Section.
 He was elected a founding member of the Royal Society of Edinburgh Young Academy of Scotland, and is an Honorary Professor of Theology at St Mellitus College, London.
 He has been a visiting research fellow at St John's College, Durham, and College of Arts and Sciences International Visiting Scholar and Visiting Professor in Religion at the University of Virginia.

 Tom serves on the Faith and Order Commission of the World Council of Churches, having been elected in 2015, and on the Faith and Order Committee of the Methodist Church.
-He is currently involved in a theological review of the Crown Nominations Commission as the only non-Anglican member.
+He was involved in 2017 in a theological review of the Crown Nominations Commission as the only non-Anglican member.
 He is a Preacher in the British Methodist Connexion, and has given sermons around the world.
 He regularly leads Continuing Professional Development for clergy, speaks at large church conferences, and appears on the radio.
 He was the 2014 Fernely Hartley-Lecturer for the Methodist Church, and addressed the doctrine of the Priesthood of All Believers.
 He also gave the 2014 Conference Lecture for the Methodist Church on the impact of Doctrine on the life and ministry of the church (an honour very rarely bestowed on a non-presbyter to presbyteral session); this paper was used to launch the journal Holiness.

 Tom's own theological training took place at the Universities of Oxford and Cambridge.
 He was awarded an open scholarship at Christ Church, University of Oxford, where he was very influenced by the late Professor John Webster.
 Tom graduated from Oxford with the highest first class honours in his year in Theology, for which was received the Denyer and Johnson Prize.
 Following time as a teacher of Religion and Philosophy at the Manchester Grammar School (and a PGCE in Religious Studies, Philosophy and PSHE), Tom took a PhD in Systematic Theology at the University of Cambridge, supervised by Professor David Ford (Regius Professor of Divinity).
 During his doctorate, he also studied with Dr Thomas Graumann and Professor Dan Hardy.